 On June 13, 2016, the Company entered into a securities purchase agreement with investors, pursuant to which the Company issued and sold, in a registered direct offering, an aggregate of 2,311,764 shares of common stock, par value \$0.01 per share, of the Company (the "Common Stock") at an offering price of \$1.36 per share for gross proceeds of approximately \$6.0 million before the deduction of the placement agent fee and offering expenses.
-In a concurrent private placement, the Company issued to the investor Series A warrants (the "June 2016 Series A Warrants"), each to purchase 0.5 share of Common Stock, Series C warrants (the "June 2016 Series A Warrants"), each to purchase 0.5 share of Common Stock, series D Warrants"), each to purchase 0.5 share of Common Stock (collectively, the "June 2016 Warrants").
+In a concurrent private placement, the Company issued to the investor Series A warrants (the "June 2016 Series A Warrants"), each to purchase 0.5 share of Common Stock, Series C warrants (the "June 2016 Series D warrants (the "June 2016 Series D warrants"), each to purchase 0.5 share of Common Stock (collectively, the "June 2016 Warrants").
 The June 2016 Series A Warrants are initially exercisable six months following issuance and terminate five and one-half years following issuance.
-The June 2016 Series C Warrants are initially exercisable six months following issuance and terminate one year following issuance.
-The June 2016 Series D Warrants only become exercisable ratably upon the exercise of the June 2016 Series C Warrants, are initially exercisable six months following issuance and terminate one year following issuance.
-The June 2016 Series D Warrants only become exercisable ratably upon the exercise of the June 2016 Series C Warrants, are initially exercisable six months following issuance and terminate one year following issuance.
-The June 2016 Series D Warrants one-half years following issuance.
-The June 2016 Series C Warrants, are initially exercisable six months following issuance and terminate one year following issuance.
-The June 2016 Series D Warrants only become exercisable ratably upon the exercise of the June 2016 Series C Warrants, are initially exercisable six months following issuance and terminate five and one-half years following issuance.
-The June 2016 Series C Warrants on the June 2016 Warrants on the series of the June 20
+The June 2016 Series D Warrants only become exercisable ratably upon the exercise of the June 2016 Series C Warrants, are initially exercisable six months following issuance, and terminate five and one-half years following issuance.
+The June 2016 Warrants have an exercise price of \$1.40 per share and are exercisable to purchase an aggregate of 8,823,528 shares of Common Stock.